Piles (Haemorrhoids)

 • Sigmoidoscopy - This test is similar to anoscopy, except that the doctor uses a specialised instrument called a sigmoidoscope to view the lower portion of the colon (sigmoid) and rectum and look for the presence of haemorrhoids.

-What Are The Piles Treatments Available At Our Clinic?
+What Are the Piles Treatments Available at Our Clinic?

 Piles that do not cause any symptoms do not require piles surgery.